-- The fiscal year 2023-24 State Budget was signed into law by Governor Newsom on June 27, 2023.
-The \$310.8 billion spending plan includes \$225.9 billion for the General fund.
+- The fiscal year 2024-25 State Budget was signed into law by Governor Newsom on June 26, 2024.
+The \$297.9 billion spending plan includes \$211.6 billion for the General fund.
 Overall, the budget commits to increasing funding for K-12 schools and higher education, while also fostering increased availability and affordability of housing, tackling homelessness, and mitigating the effects of climate change.
-Simultaneously, efforts will focus on extending and enriching healthcare, upholding services for Californians facing the greatest challenges, and allocating resources to various programs aimed at reducing crime and enhancing public safety. - The County's 2023-24 Secured Assessment Roll closed with an overall increase of 7.2 percent, reflecting Ventura County's continued strength in property values, and marking the twelfth consecutive year that the roll has increased.
-Total assessed value increased \$12.7 billion, resulting in \$170.2 billion of taxable property, the County's highest total assessed value. - The actuarially determined composite contribution rate for retirement contributions decreased from 21.32 percent to 18.23 percent of covered payroll in fiscal year 2023-24.
-The decreased rates, applied to a higher payroll, resulted in a \$9.1 million reduction for the entire County payroll which includes enterprise funds and special districts. - California Advancing and Innovating Medi-Cal (CalAIM) is a far-reaching, multiyear plan to transform California's Medi-Cal program and enable it to work more seamlessly with other social services.
-The County's Behavioral Health Department has several CalAim related initiatives including transforming the Electronic Health Record System to support payment reform under CalAIM.
+Simultaneously, efforts will focus on extending and enriching healthcare, upholding services for Californians facing the greatest challenges, and allocating resources to various programs aimed at reducing crime and enhancing public safety. - The County's 2024-25 Secured Assessment Roll closed with an overall increase of 5.4 percent, reflecting Ventura County's continued strength in property values, and marking the thirteeth consecutive year that the roll has increased.
+Total assessed value increased \$8.7 billion, resulting in \$178.9 billion of taxable property, the County's highest total assessed value. - The actuarially determined composite contribution rate for retirement contributions increased from 18.23 percent to 18.56 percent of covered payroll in fiscal year 2024-25.
+The increased rates, applied to a higher payroll, resulted in a \$16.0 million increase for the entire County payroll which includes enterprise funds and special districts. - California Advancing and Innovating Medi-Cal (CalAIM) is a far-reaching, multiyear plan to transform California's Medi-Cal program and enable it to work more seamlessly with other social services.
+The County's Behavioral Health Department has several CalAIM related initiatives including transforming the Electronic Health Record System to support payment reform under CalAIM.
 Behavioral Health has entered into a participation agreement with the California Mental Health Services Authority to support this and other CalAIM initiatives over the next 5 years. - In August 2019, the County filed a federal lawsuit against several opioid manufacturers, distributors, and pharmacies.
 Thousands of other state and local governments filed similar claims resulting in multi-billion-dollar nationwide settlements.
 These funds, paid out annually with the number of years varying by settlement, are earmarked for opioid-related activities including prevention, treatment, and recovery.
 Funds must be expended or encumbered within five years of receipt, or seven years if used toward capital projects.
 The County may roll over funds from the previous year and/or encumber funds for future eligible purchases.
 Additionally, the County must report annually on fund use, overseen by the Department of Health Care Services.
-To date, the County has received \$8,478,000 from the Distributors and Janssen settlements, as well as from the bankruptcy of opioid defendant Mallinckrodt.
+To date, the County has received \$22.6 million from the Distributors and Janssen settlements, as well as from the bankruptcy of opioid defendant Mallinckrodt. - The County of Ventura established the Retiree Medical Expense Reimbursement Plan (HRA Plan) to provide a monthly healthcare subsidy for eligible retirees impacted by the Alameda Resolution, which reduced pension benefits for certain legacy (non-PEPRA) retirement plan members.
+The plan is funded through an IRS Section 115-approved trust with an initial \$6 million investment in October 2023, and alternative funding scenarios have been analyzed to ensure long-term financial sustainability.
+Eligible participants must be represented by a union or association that accepted the plan, have been employed by the County before April 17, 2023, retired on or after July 30, 2020, and experienced a pension reduction due to the resolution.